What is Force Majeure? The legal term trending in the news amid the Coronavirus pandemic! | Goal.com

 As per AFC regulations, every club is an independent entity.
 However, they are backed by a parent company or a sponsor.
 So, the clubs can claim that the parent company has been affected because of the crisis and hence they have no choice but to activate the Force Majeure clause.

-The sponsor can also withhold the payment either because of their financial issue or if they feel there is no clarity on when the league might resume.
+The sponsor can also withhold the payment to the club either because of their financial issue or if they feel there is no clarity on when the league might resume.
 In such a case also, the club can invoke the Force Majeure clause.